programmerraja/MyBlog/content/notes/2024/AI Agent.md

 Corrective Retrieval Augmented Generation.The strategy we followed for this let’s say for each topic, we consult the book and identify relevant sections.
 Before forming an opinion, categorize the gathered information into three groups: `**Correct**`, `**Incorrect**`, and `**Ambiguous**`.
 Process each type of information separately.
 Then, based on this processed information, compile and summarize it mentally

+**How it works**
+- **Retrieval Evaluator:** A lightweight model assesses the relevance of retrieved documents to the input query, assigning a confidence score to each document.
+This evaluator is fine-tuned on datasets with relevance signals, allowing it to distinguish relevant documents from irrelevant ones, even if they share surface-level similarities with the query.
+- **Action Trigger:** Based on the confidence scores, CRAG triggers one of three actions:
+    - **Correct:** If at least one document has a high confidence score, CRAG assumes the retrieval is correct and refines the retrieved documents to extract the most relevant knowledge strips.
+        - **Example:** If the query is "What is Henry Feilden's occupation?" and a retrieved document mentions Henry Feilden's political affiliation, CRAG would identify this as relevant and refine the document to focus on the information about his occupation.
+    - **Incorrect:** If all documents have low confidence scores, CRAG assumes the retrieval is incorrect and resorts to web search for additional knowledge sources.
+        - **Example:** If the query is "Who was the screenwriter for Death of a Batman?" and the retrieved documents do not contain the correct information, CRAG would initiate a web search using keywords like "Death of a Batman, screenwriter, Wikipedia" to find more reliable sources.
+    - **Ambiguous:** If the confidence scores are neither high nor low, CRAG combines both refined retrieved knowledge and web search results.
+- **Knowledge Refinement:** For relevant documents, CRAG employs a decompose-then-recompose approach:
+    - It breaks documents into smaller knowledge strips, filters out irrelevant strips based on their relevance scores, and then recomposes the remaining relevant strips into a concise knowledge representation.
+- **Web Search:** When the initial retrieval fails, CRAG utilizes web search to find complementary information.
+    - It rewrites the input query into keyword-based search queries and prioritizes results from authoritative sources like Wikipedia to mitigate the risk of biases and unreliable information from the open web.
+    - The retrieved web content is then refined using the same knowledge refinement method.

+Check out implementation from langchain [here](https://langchain-ai.github.io/langgraph/tutorials/rag/langgraph_crag/#use-the-graph)
 ### Contextual Retrieval

 Contextual Retrieval is a technique that enhances the accuracy of retrieving relevant information from a knowledge base, especially when used in Retrieval-Augmented Generation (RAG) systems.
 It addresses the limitations of traditional RAG, which often disregards context, by adding relevant context to the individual chunks of information before they are embedded and indexed.
 This process significantly improves the system's ability to locate the most pertinent information.

 - This technique applies the BM25 ranking function, which relies on lexical matching for finding specific terms or phrases, to the contextualized chunks.
 - Contextual Retrieval leverages AI models like Claude to generate the contextual text for each chunk
+- It required more window context model and space

 ## Retrieval Interleaved Generation (RIG)